peteradrichem/Xul/Sphinx/ppx.rst

 XML documents should begin with an XML declaration which specifies the version of XML being used [#]_.

 By default ``ppx`` will print an (UTF-8) XML declaration.
-Disable XML declaration printing with the ``--disable-declaration`` option.
+Remove the XML declaration with the ``--remove-declaration`` option.

 Examples
 --------